javiimo/javiimo.github.io/_posts/2024-10-06-the-world-beyond-true-or-false.md

 ## Hybrid approach

 We can combine both rough sets and fuzzy sets approach to get the best of both worlds (hopefully).
 In these cases, elements will be vaguely defined using fuzzy attributes.
-The only difference is whether the upper and lower approximations are crisp sets (Rough-Fuzzy Sets) or fuzzy sets as well (Fuzzy-Rough Sets).
+The only difference is whether the underlying set and its upper and lower approximations are crisp sets (Rough-Fuzzy Sets) or fuzzy sets as well (Fuzzy-Rough Sets).

 >The distinction made in the book[^book] between **rough fuzzy sets** and **fuzzy rough sets** doesn't seem to be universally adopted, most sources call them all just fuzzy rough sets without the distinction we are making here.
 But from a epistemological point of view, I think it is still interesting to differentiate them.
 {: .prompt-warning }